WebWiz-perer/wordsmash-mp2/README.md

  ## Code
  - Template Code for navigation was used from Bootsrap 5.3 and then modified to suit the needs for my project.

- -Inspiration for the services card was taken from Board games walkthrough project and then used Bootstarp 5.3 to modify according to the projects.
+ -Inspiration for the design was taken from Geography game project.

  - Forms and button inspiration was taken from  [W3C](https://www.w3schools.com/csS/css3_buttons.asp) and [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/components/buttons/)